secworks/aes/README.md

 increased by having 8 or even 16 S-boxes which would reduce the number of cycles to two cycles for each round.

+## Status ##
+The core is completed, has been used in FPGAs and in ASIC.

 ## Implementation results - ASIC ##